-(iii) The economic causes of the revolt were:

-- (a) The resources from India were exploited for the benefit of the British people and the growth of industries in Britain.
+- (iii) The economic causes of the revolt were: - (a) The resources from India were exploited for the benefit of the British people and the growth of industries in Britain.
 The raw material was exported and finished goods were imported.
 It ruined the Indian industries and handicrafts. - (b) There was a gradual decline in Indian handicrafts which now began to compete with the textiles manufactured in England.
-The British put pressure on the East India Company to forbid the sale of

-Indian textiles in England.
-The British Government then put restrictions on the import of Indian textiles besides imposing heavy import duties on such goods making machines made British cloth cheaper.
-This eventually led to the shutting down of looms in India.

-(c) People moved to cities to find employment, which was very difficult to get.
-Peasants were forced to pay tax in cash, which pushed them into the hands of the moneylenders, as the tax was collected even during the famines.
+The British put pressure on the East India Company to forbid the sale of Indian textiles in England.
+They impose heavy export duties on India's export of handycraft products, but allowed free export of India's raw material to Britain and free import of British finish goods into India.
+Machine made British cloth was cheapter and of better quality.
+This eventually led to the shutting down of looms in India. - (c) People moved to cities to find employment, which was very difficult to get.
+Peasants were forced to pay tax in cash, which pushed them into the hands of the moneylenders, as the tax was collected even during the famines. - 7.
+Look at the picture given below and answer the following questions:

-Ans.7.

-(i) The march given in the above picture is the famous Dandi March which was started by Gandhiji from his Sabarmati Ashram to Dandi for breaking the salt law.

-This famous march led to the beginning of another mass movement in India known as the Civil Disobedience Movement.

-- (ii) There were three main reasons behind the noncooperation movement:

-- (a) Jallianwala Bagh Massacre

-- (b) Rowlatt Act

-- (c) Khilafat Movement

-In February 1922, Mahatma Gandhi called off the movement in the wake of the Chauri-Chaura incident.

-(iii) Lord Irwin agreed to:

-- The manufacture of salt by people living near the seashore. - Free those political prisoners who were not charged with violence. - Return confiscated properties of the Congressmen. - Permit picketing of liquor shops as long as it was peaceful picketing. - To roll back repressive ordinances passed intending to suppress the Civil Disobedience Movement.
+- (i) Name the march being led by Gandhiji in the given picture. - Which movement did this march launch?
+[2] - (ii) What were the three causes of the Non-Cooperation Movement?
+[4] Name the incident which led to the suspension of this movement. - (iii) Mahatma Gandhi and Lord Irwin signed a pact in 1931.
+[4] Mention any two conditions that the Congress agreed to and two conditions that the British Government agreed to according to this pact. - Ans. (i) The march given in the above picture is the famous Dandi March which was started by Gandhiji from his Sabarmati Ashram to Dandi for breaking the salt law. - This famous march led to the beginning of another mass movement in India known as the Civil Disobedience Movement. - (ii) There were three main reasons behind the non-cooperation movement: - (a) Jallianwala Bagh Massacre - (b) Rowlatt Act - (c) Khilafat Movement - In February 1922, Mahatma Gandhi called off the movement in the wake of the Chauri-Chaura incident. - (iii) Lord Irwin agreed to: - (a) The manufacture of salt by people living near the seashore. - (b) Free those political prisoners who were not charged with violence. - (c) Return confiscated properties of the Congressmen. - (d) Permit picketing of liquor shops as long as it was peaceful picketing. - (e) To roll back repressive ordinances passed intending to suppress the Civil Disobedience Movement.